Daxaar/xrm-cli/README.md

 #####When xrm.exe is on your path the current directory is assumed allowing you to specify just file names.
 `xrm.exe deploy new_file.js`

+#####Supports web resources with logical names that would create an invalid filename.
+This is done by creating a metadata file (*.meta) alongside each downloaded webresource.

 #####Deploy all changed web resources from folder.
 `xrm.exe deploy "c:\webresources`